 - Latex (stretchy rubber) balloons are not allowed, as some of our patients have a life-threatening latex allergy.
 Foil balloons do not cause these problems so you are welcome to bring these.

-- Flowers – water in the vase can develop a bacterium that can cause infection in children.
+- Flowers – water in the vase can develop a bacterium that can cause infection in children there for are not allowed on the ward.

-- Some materials on certain wards (ie fluffy/fleece blankets).
+- Some materials (i.e. fluffy/fleece blankets, teddies).
 Please check with the nurse.
+As not allowed while in transplant precautions.

-- Please check with the nurse before you bring in food, such as chocolates and sweets, as some of our patients are on restricted diets.
+- Please check with the nurse before you bring in food, such as chocolates and sweets, as patients may be on strict diets.

 - When you are visiting, please keep the area around the child’s bed tidy so that our nurses can reach the bed easily and quickly.